dannyirwin/order-up-frontend/README.md

 cards where each attribute across the cards is either all teh same or all different.

-This is the first full backend I've built and it incorporates ActionCable to support live online multiplayer via websockets.
+This project began as an introduction project to web sockets.
+It is a full featured multiplayer card game with in-game chat, avatar customization, and matchmaking.

+## Screenshots

 <img src="./src/images/ValidExamples.png" alt="Valid Examples" height="300px"><img
 src="./src/images/InvalidExamples.png" alt="Invalid Examples" height="300px">